Rod-in-NM/FastAPI/README.md

 ## Postman
 The tutorial specifically denied enabling Swagger, so you have to use Postman for testing.

+## .NET

+This was written using .NET 8.

 ## Summary
 From the tutorial:
-> FastEndpoints is a free third-party alternative to ASP.NET Core�s built-in legacy controllers and minimal APIs.
+> FastEndpoints is a free third-party alternative to ASP.NET Core's built-in legacy controllers and minimal APIs.
 FastEndpoints combines performance on a par with minimal APIs and a structured approach to handling HTTP requests and responses.
-I�ll demonstrate how we can implement security, versioning, validation, dependency injection, caching, and rate limiting with FastEndpoints in future posts here.
+I'll demonstrate how we can implement security, versioning, validation, dependency injection, caching, and rate limiting with FastEndpoints in future posts here.